markjprice/cs10dotnet6/docs/errata/errata.md

 The **.NET Interactive Notebooks** extension has been renamed to **Polyglot Notebooks**.
 It still retains its original identifier `ms-dotnettools.dotnet-interactive-vscode`.

+In the table, the **C# for Visual Studio Code** extension says it is "powered by OmniSharp".
+This is true up to the most recent release version `1.25.9`.
+But if you install the pre-release version `2.0.x` then it does not include OmniSharp any more.

+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then on the **C#** extension page, I recommend that you click the button **Switch to Release Version** to revert back to the current release version `1.25.9`.

+If you have installed the **C# Dev Kit** then it will install the pre-release version of the **C#** extension.

 ## Page 18, 19 - Writing code using Visual Studio 2022

 In Step 3, the project template name has been changed from **Console Application** to **Console App** in the final release of Visual Studio 2022.